Composer, Orchestrator, and Copyist Kyulee Choi Collaborates to Craft Fantastic ScoresPosted by Mike Schumacher

-Kyulee Choi (KC): As a composer, my composition process starts with sketching chord progressions and the melody with piano, so my piano skills definitely help me.
-Without piano, it would take much longer for me to start!
+Kyulee Choi (KC): As a composer, my first composition process starts with sketching chord progressions and melodies with piano, so my piano skill definitely helps me.
+Without a piano, it will take much more time for me to start!
 Also, I use DAW (Digital Audio Workstation), especially Cubase Pro, to compose music which means my piano skill makes my workflow faster by recording everything with my piano and virtual instruments on Cubase Pro.

-As an orchestrator, one of the most important things is knowledge of classical music theory and how classical instruments really work.
-Since I know how to play the flute, it allows me to decide easily how I should orchestrate woodwinds, deciding whether a technique really works or not and what musical range is comfortable for players.
-It's definitely better to learn from playing than just reading it in books.
+As an orchestrator, one of the most important things is knowledge about classical music theory and how classical instruments really work.
+Since I know how to play the flute, it allows me to decide easily how I should orchestrate woodwinds such as whether this technique really works or not and what musical range is comfortable for players when I’m orchestrating.
+Totally better to learn from playing than just reading it from books.

-I still play piano and practice, but I don’t play flute right now because I left mine back in Korea.
-But I really want to get a new one!
+I still play piano and practice, but I don’t play flute right now because I left it at my home in Korea.
+But I really want to get one!

-When I was working on ‘The Woman King’, I was the copyist.
-I worked on this as a member of the Joy Music House team.
-Copyists’ responsibilities are proofreading scores and preparing individual parts for live recording sessions of film, TV shows, and video game music.
-In this project, we worked for a great composer, Terence Blanchard.
+KC: When I was working on ‘The Woman King’, I worked on this with the Joy Music House.
+My responsibilities and oversight as a copyist included proofreading scores and preparing individual parts for live recording sessions of film, TV shows, and video game music.

 JA: Has your entertainment work changed the way you experience shows and movies in general?
 Do you pay more attention to the score?

 KC: Yes, definitely!
-Ever since I fell in love with media scoring, I always pay attention to scores when I’m watching movies, TV shows, playing video games, and even when watching commercials!
-I intentionally focused on soundtracks before, but now I find myself listening to the soundtrack carefully even without trying!
+Ever since I fell in love with media scoring, I always pay attention to the scores when I’m watching movies, TV shows, video games, and even commercials!
+I intentionally focused on the soundtracks before, but now I find myself listening to the soundtrack carefully even without trying!

-I concentrate on soundtracks because I see them as learning opportunities.
-For example, if there’s something serious going on in a movie, I wonder what kind of music would fit the scene and start listening to the music to see what the composer actually did for the scene.
+The reason why I concentrate on soundtracks is that I consider them as one of my learning points.
+For example, if there’s something serious going on in a movie, I wonder what kind of music would fit the scene and start listening to the music to see how the composer actually did for the scene.

-What I do is that I usually can hear the chord progressions and intervals between the notes in the main melody by ear, so I sometimes analyze the music while I’m watching a movie.
+What I do is that I usually can hear the chord progressions and intervals between the notes in the main melody by my ears, so I sometimes analyze the music while I’m watching a movie.

 JA: Is it a necessity for anyone working in entertainment, and music specifically, to enjoy collaboration?

 KC: Music is all about collaboration!
 Even though we can now produce music at a home studio ourselves, I think it’s crucial to collaborate with other musicians.
-There are a lot of divided steps to create one successful album, and there are people who specialize in each step, such as songwriting, lyric writing, mixing, mastering, etc.
+The reason is that there are a lot of divided steps to create one successful album and there are people who are specifically expertized in each step such as song writing, lyric writing, mixing, mastering, etc.

-Also, a great team can motivate and challenge each other to improve their work.
-For example, people in the team I work for are all at different levels of expertise, and we help each other to complete our projects successfully.
-It's a great way to work!
+Also, a great team can motivate and challenge each other to improve their album or project.
+For example, people in the team I work for are all at different levels of expertise, and we help each other to complete the projects successfully.
+It always works the best!

 JA: Tell us a bit about your work with other award-winning productions such as The Eight which went onto receive the Hollywood Music in Music Award as well.